 Unfortunately, the camera quality isn’t quite as good as the two systems we’ve looked at above, with a slightly muddier, grainier picture.
 It’s also got quite a low battery life, especially on the monitor itself.
 So if you’re planning on moving around the house a lot and using the monitor cable free, bear that in mind.

-If you're on a budget, then this is the little brother to the V-Tech monitor we just looked at.
+If you’re on a budget, then this is the little brother to the V-Tech Baby Monitor for Twins we just looked at.

 For the price, it’s pretty good, with two cameras that work at a really long range, with a crystal clear sound quality.
 Unfortunately, the visual fidelity isn’t that great.
 It’s still good enough to see, but not as nice as the more expensive models, so things in the distance get a bit blurry.